hitohata/Real-time_sentiment_analytics_and_insights_dashboard/README.md

 This layer handles the feedbacks and returns the data to the frontend.
 The feedback is sent to the SQS queue, which is then processed by the Lambda function. (see the Sentiment Analysis Pipeline section above)

-> [!NOTE]
-> To keep this system simple, the API Gateway and Lambda function are used to handle the feedbacks and requests from frontend users.
->
-> If the real-time is more important, it should use WebSocket to push data from the backend.
+This application require the pushing of the data to the frontend.
+To do this, webs socket API Gateway is also used.
+Once connection is established, the connection ID is stored in DynamoDB.
+Using this connection ID, the backend can push data to the frontend.
+When the connection is closed, the connection ID is removed from DynamoDB.